WhiteHouse/source-code-policy/pages/reuse.md

 Securing Federal Government-wide reuse rights for custom code is a critical first step in gaining efficiencies in Federal software purchasing; however, without broad and consistent dissemination of the code across the Federal Government, these efficiencies cannot be fully realized.
 Therefore, in addition to securing the rights discussed above, covered agencies must make custom-developed code available to all other Federal agencies.<sup id="fnr22"><a href="#fn22">22</a></sup> The "Implementation" section of this policy provides additional guidance on this requirement.

-Note that although Government-wide reuse of custom-developed code shares some of the same benefits as OSS, it does not meet the definition of OSS<sup id="fnr23"><a href="#fn23">23</a></sup> and should therefore not be mislabeled as such.
+Note that although Government-wide reuse of custom-developed code shares some of the same benefits as FLOSS, it does not meet the definition of FLOSS<sup id="fnr23"><a href="#fn23">23</a></sup> and should therefore not be mislabeled as such.

 ### Footnotes